$ ~/cicdcalculator

 100-dev team

 Pro at 100 users plus 20 agents (mix of always-on and Spot) handles a thousand builds per day.
-Enterprise contract usually kicks in here for SAML and audit logs.
+At this seat count an Enterprise contract with volume discounts almost always beats list price.

 # Cloud-compute estimates use AWS t3.medium on-demand rates from the AWS EC2 pricing page.
 Spot pricing cuts these in half if your jobs tolerate restarts.